ShvetGhareWork/Ticketizer/README.md

 .\mvnw.cmd clean package -DskipTests      # Windows PowerShell
 ```

-### Step 2 — Spin Up Infrastructure and Microservices
+### Step 2: Spin Up Infrastructure and Microservices

 Build and start all docker containers (PostgreSQL, Redis, Kafka, Mailpit, Eureka Server, Gateway, and services):

 ```bash
 docker compose up --build -d
 ```

 > [!NOTE]
 > On first boot, Hibernate will automatically initialize the database schema in PostgreSQL.
 The system will seed test events and seats automatically.
 Check the health status of all containers before testing.
-Wait until `docker compose ps` shows all as `healthy` (~30s for Kafka).

-### Step 3 — Run the Frontend
+### Step 3: Run the Frontend

 Go to the frontend directory, install dependencies, and run the development server:

 ```bash